Analytics built by: Location, Inc.

-With a population of 1,026,908, 314,297 total housing units (homes and apartments), and a median house value of $828,100, San Jose house prices are not only among the most expensive in California, San Jose real estate also is some of the most expensive in all of America.
+With 1,021,795 people, 321,835 houses or apartments, and a median cost of homes of $886,726, San Jose house prices are not only among the most expensive in California, San Jose real estate also is some of the most expensive in all of America.

 Relative to California, our data show that San Jose's latest annual appreciation rate is lower than 90% of the other cities and towns in California.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within San Jose differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in San Jose - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best San Jose real estate investment or home purchase decisions.

 |$594,001 - $891,000||31.1|

 |$475,001 - $594,000||7.9|